 Materials and Methods

 Experimental site: A field experiment was conducted during two consecutive rabi season of 2023 and 2024 at Student’s Instructional Farm of Chandra Shekhar Azad University of Agriculture and Technology, Kanpur.
 The Kanpur Nagar is a city in central Uttar Pradesh situated at 125.9 meters above sea level on the alluvial tract of the Gangetic plains.
 It is coordinated at 25° - 28° North latitude and 79°- 80° East longitude.
 This northern zone is characterized by the semi-arid climate and rich alluvial soil s.
-About 935 mm of rainfalls is received each year on average.
-The soil of experiment plot was sandy loam in texture having 0.45% organic carbon, 189.12 kg ha-1 available N, 14.60 kg ha-1 available P, 167.31 kg ha-1 K, 18.5 kg ha-1 available sulphur and 0.22 – 2.2 kg ha-1 available boron. in both the years.
-To assess the most suitable mustard variety for effect of irrigation scheduling and foliar application of phosphorus, sulphur, and boron on growth character of mustard.
-The experiment was implemented on the 2nd and 4th of November during the year 2023, 2024, respectively using mustard variety Azad Mahak.
+About 935 mm of rainfall is received each year on average.
+The soil of the experimental plot was sandy loam in texture having 0.45% organic carbon, 189.12 kg ha-1 available N, 14.60 kg ha-1 available P, 167.31 kg ha-1 K, 18.5 kg ha-1 available sulphur and 0.22 – 2.2 kg ha-1 available boron in both years.
+To assess the most suitable mustard variety for effect of irrigation scheduling and foliar application of phosphorus, sulphur, and boron on the growth character of mustard.
+The experiment was implemented on the 2nd and 4th of November during the year 2023 and 2024, respectively using mustard variety Azad Mahak.
 The crop was harvested at full ripe stage on the 26th of March and 29th of March in 2024 and 2025, respectively.

 Treatment details: The experiment was laid-out in a split plot design in 2 factors with 3 replications.
 Main plot: Irrigation levels (03) i.e. I1: Control (No Irrigation), I2: One irrigation at pre-flowering, I3: Two irrigations at pre-flowering and siliqua development.
 Sub Plot: T1: RDF (120:60:40 NPK), T2: RDF+ foliar application of sulphur@ 2% at 30 DAS and 45 DAS, T3: RDF+ foliar application of boron@ 0.2% at 30 DAS and 45 DAS, T4: RDF+ foliar application of sulphur@ 2% + foliar application of boron@ 0.2% at 30 DAS and 45 DAS, T5: RDF+ foliar application of sulphur@ 2% + foliar application of boron@ 0.2% + foliar application of nano phosphorus@ 0.5% at 30 DAS and 45 DAS.

-Fertilizer Application: The recommended dose of fertilizer (NPK: 120:60:40 Kg ha-1 was applied uniformly in each plot.
-And foliar application of phosphorus, sulphur, and boron at 30 DAS and 45 DAS in different plot.
+Fertilizer Application: The recommended dose of fertilizer (NPK: 120:60:40 Kg ha-1 was applied uniformly in each plot and foliar application of phosphorus, sulphur, and boron at 30 DAS and 45 DAS in different plot.

 Plant population (plants m-2): The plant population per running meter was recorded at two different stages in each plot: after thinning (20 days after sowing) and at maturity (120 days after sowing).